BusisiwePieterson/Git_Github_Basics/README.md

 ### What is Github?

-We now know that git is but how will developers working remotely work on the same code base?
+We now know what git is but how will developers working remotely work on the same code base?
 This is where Github comes in.
 GitHub is a code hosting platform for collaboration and version control.

 Through GitHub, you can share your code with others, giving them the power to make revisions or edits on your various Git branches.
 This makes it possible for entire teams to work together on single projects in real-time.
 As changes are introduced, new branches are created, allowing the team to continue to revise the code without overwriting each other’s work.